ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/index.md

 # Marten

 Marten requires some custom configurations to work well with the `HotChocolate.Data` package.
-You will learn how to in configure your schema to integrate seamlessly with Marten.
+You will learn how to configure your schema to integrate seamlessly with Marten.

 [Learn more about our Marten integration](/docs/hotchocolate/integrations/marten)